maanas-talwar/SocialDistancingAlertAssistant/README.md

 =============

 ## Description
-An arduino created social distancing alert assistant that signals a variety of alarms depending on whether a person is too close to the user.
+Arduino-powered social distancing alert assistant to signal with a variety of alarms depending on the user’s proximity to others.

 ## Components required
 * Arduino Nano board